 The 2019 target compensation mix for our CEO and our other named executive officers was predominantly variable or "at risk."
-As the following charts illustrate, approximately 77% of our CEO's total direct compensation (defined as the sum of his 2019 base salary, target annual performance-based bonus, and payment in connection with to the long-term incentive plan of CVR Energy ("CVI LTIP")) and 78% of the average total target of the total direct compensation.
+As the following charts illustrate, approximately 77% of our CEO's total direct compensation (defined as the sum of his 2019 base salary, target annual performance-based bonus, and payment in connection with to the long-term incentive plan of CVR Energy ("CVI LTIP")) and 78% of the average total target of the total direct compensation of our other named executive officers was delivered in the form of variable or "at risk" compensation.